 Uninterruptible power supply and regenerative energy in elevator applications

-This post describes how to implement uninterruptible power supply and regenerative energy in elevator applications using KEB’s R6 line regen drive.
+This post describes how to implement an uninterruptible power supply in elevator applications using KEB’s R6 line regen drive and VFD.

 Advantages of VFD regenerative drive